isabellapaige03/Pewlett-Hackard-Analysis/README.md

   <img width="500" alt="retirementtitles" src="https://user-images.githubusercontent.com/106712521/182982103-30937b2a-9277-431f-aeec-46a52e7dfb69.png">

-  The unique_titles table fixes the duplicate names by using the "DISTINCT ON" function in sql.
-The results show retirement-ready employees and their current postion.
+  The unique_titles table fixes the duplicate names by using the "DISTINCT ON" function in SQL.
+The results show retirement-ready employees and their current position.

   <img width="361" alt="uniquetitles" src="https://user-images.githubusercontent.com/106712521/182982800-dc8eae1e-ba94-4eea-9a39-f4e9957ad211.png">

   The retiring_titles table shows how many employees are retirement-ready in each department.
-The majority of the upcomming employees who are close to retirement are from the Senior Engineer department and the Senior Staff department.
+The majority of the upcoming employees who are close to retirement are from the Senior Engineer department and the Senior Staff department.

 <img width="164" alt="retitringtitles" src="https://user-images.githubusercontent.com/106712521/182983469-fed33b28-29bb-4fd2-a4c6-51dd45c86edd.png">